Saquon Barkley*, RB, Penn State

 Ronald Jones II*, RB, USC

 Height: 6-0.
 Weight: 200.
 Projected 40 Time: 4.55.
 Projected Round (2018): 2-3.
-11/4/17: Jones has run really well for USC this year, showing more decisiveness and displaying more power after gaining weight in the offseason.
-On the season, Jones is averaging 6.7 yards per carry for 888 yards with 10 touchdowns.
-He also has eight receptions for 114 yards and a score.
+1/13/18: Jones ran really well for USC in 2017, showing more decisiveness and displaying more power after gaining weight in the offseason.
+On the season, Jones averaged 5.9 yards per carry for 1,550 yards with 19 touchdowns.
+He also had 14 receptions for 187 yards and a score.
+Jones is a quick and shifty runner with starting potential.

 7/17/17: Jones has been a tough runner for the Trojans since his first season, when he averaged 6.5 yards per carry for 987 yards with eight touchdowns.
 Jones improved slightly in 2016 with an average of 6.1 yards per carry for 1,082 yards and 12 touchdowns.
 Over two seasons, he has a total of 18 receptions.
 With Sam Darnold carving up defenses, Jones should have plenty of good running looks in 2017.